Preisschild/ethmon/README.md

 ## TODO
 * Add email notifications of failures such like no response from miner or low hashrate
-* Add a feature of restarting the miner in case of failures such like high number of rejects
 * Style the web page for small screens of mobile devices (anybody?)
 * ...
 Please open issues for suggestions
 ## Donations